 Some parents and caregivers find it hard to talk about their child’s trouble focusing.
 Some are uncomfortable talking to teachers.
 Others may worry their child will be labeled or that they’ll be blamed for their child’s difficulties.

 But teachers can be great sources of information and ideas.
 Knowing what to say, and how to say it, can make it easier to have these talks.
-There are a few general rules of thumb to follow: Be clear, be specific, and ask questions.
+There are a few general guidelines to follow: Be clear, be specific, and ask questions.

 And don’t stop asking until you feel like you have enough information.
 The whole point is to understand what’s happening with your child and what can help.